justinmahar/vscode-react-bootstrap-snippets/README.md

 **All snippets start with `rb` for React-Bootstrap.**

-There are over 350 snippets available for components, imports, and examples.
+There are 386 snippets available for components, imports, and examples.
 Read more on each below.

 ### Component Snippets